To revolutionize the way Zalando innovates across the organization.

 Gentz came to IDEO with a simple request: “I want my daughter to be proud of the company I created.”
 With that directive, the first order of business was to home in on the organization’s new strategy—to shift from an e-tailer to a full-blown fashion platform—and resurface purpose.
 After a series of interviews and workshops across the company, a unifying intent emerged:

 Zalando exists to reimagine fashion, for the good of all.

 To share that message, the team designed a five-day Festival of Purpose at the company’s Berlin headquarters and satellite locations, coupled with a long-term plan to help leaders and their teams weave that sense of purpose into everything they do.

-Learn how Zalando used purpose to mobilize its community
+WATCH: Learn how Zalando used purpose to mobilize its community

 Building Innovation Capacity

 With a shared purpose to rally around, Zalando started to design and build at a clip.
 The Studio experimented and prototyped, launching products like Seen At, a mobile app that allows members to upload street style photos, and a digital tool called Collabary that connects online fashion influencers with brands.
 Projects are enabling cross-disciplinary teams to get into the practice of aligning around joint goals, making fast decisions, and building with agility.

 But just as important as identifying growth opportunities for the company has been The Studio’s role as a hub.
 Zalando employees from across business units cycled into the Studio, teaching IDEOers about their business and the company’s culture, while IDEOers helped them master the design thinking process so they could lead future projects.

 Studio graduates ensure that anything prototyped there is implemented, and integrate what they’ve learned into their day jobs.
 Their experience makes them design ambassadors who spread the practice of experimentation, prototyping, and storytelling across the organization.

 WATCH: Learn how Zalando pioneered a new innovation studio